Cameron Hammond

-Cameron Hammond (born 20 September 1989 in Moree, New South Wales) is an Aboriginal professional boxer who represented Australia at the 2010 Commonwealth Games in New Delhi, India and 2012 Summer Olympics in the middleweight division.
+Cameron Hammond (born 20 September 1989 in Moree, New South Wales) is an Aboriginal professional boxer who represented Australia at the 2010 Commonwealth Games in New Delhi, India and the 2012 Summer Olympics in the middleweight division.

 Background

 Hammond played rugby league from the age of nine before discovering a talent for boxing when he followed a friend to the Moree PCYC at the age of 14.
 Cameron was an all round sportsman in primary and high school days.
-At primary school level he competed in events such rugby league, union, touch football, 100m, cross country, 400m, swimming where he won aged championship and also aged champion for athletics.
+At the primary school level he competed in events such as rugby league, union, touch football, 100m, cross country, 400m, and swimming, where he won the aged championship and also aged champion for athletics.
 Cameron continued his love of sport into high school, as he was cross country champion for his age group, and swimming champion.
-He also competed in the local squash competition, where he was a winner in the (doubles) for the winter/summer competition.
+He also competed in the local squash competition, where he was a winner in the (doubles) in the winter/summer competition.
 Also Cameron played rugby union in the U17's.
 Cameron has been into competitive sports since attending school and continues today.
 He comes from a family of three boys, and is the middle child.
 His two brothers are Wayne (eldest) and Trent (youngest).
 His mother Vicki has raised the boys on her own.
 Cameron's grandparents, Yvonne and Ronald 'Spoto' Hammond, are his biggest supporters, along with mother and brothers and also Cameron's five aunts and uncles, and all his cousins.